Our goal is to share information and products that are truly helpful to renters.

 2. If you still don’t pay, you’ll receive a summons and complaint for eviction

-If you don’t pay your rent or fix your violation, your landlord will be granted a judgment (a judgment means you’re legally required to pay the rent plus interest) and will serve you a summons or complaint of eviction in order to proceed with the eviction.
+If you don’t pay your rent or “cure” your violation, your landlord will be granted a judgment (a judgment means you’re legally required to pay the rent plus interest) and will serve you a summons or complaint of eviction to proceed with the eviction.
 Depending on your state, you’ll have a certain number of days to come up with the entire rent amount.
-Your landlord doesn’t have to accept any partial payments but does have to accept the rent if it’s presented in entirety within the given period.
+Your landlord doesn’t have to accept any partial payments but has to accept the rent if presented in entirety within the given period.
 See the eviction timeline below for details of the next step.

 3. Attend court and argue the eviction case

 - If you don’t go to court, the judge will enter a default judgment against you and your landlord will win.

 - You can also request a continuance to get an attorney to give yourself a bit more time.
 This isn’t usually necessary.

 - If you do go to court, your landlord’s conduct regarding process, paperwork, and illegal behavior (such as not maintaining the apartment unit in habitable condition or retaliation or discrimination against you) could serve as a good defense, if any of this applies.
 Make sure to gather your paperwork and documentation together in advance for a chance of having the lawsuit and eviction dismissed.

 - If your landlord wins, then the judge will give them an order of possession.
 This means you usually get about a week to move out.

 4. Wait for eviction to be scheduled by the sheriff